Immigration New Zealand: Oversight

-Administratively, Immigration NZ is headed by Deputy Chief Executive Greg Patchell.
+Administratively, Immigration NZ is headed by Deputy Secretary Alison McDonald.
 Politically, the agency comes under the portfolio of the Minister of Immigration, which was created in 1946.
 Immigration NZ provides the Minister of Immigration with operational support while MBIE's Immigration Policy Team advises the Minister on policy matters.
 Immigration NZ and the Minister of Immigration are also regulated by the Immigration Act 2009.
-As of 2022, the current Minister is Michael Wood.
+As of 2022, the current Minister is Erica Stanford.

 Offices and facilities

 Immigration New Zealand maintains eight offices in New Zealand.
 INZ maintains offices in Auckland Central, Henderson, Manukau, Hamilton, Palmerston North, Wellington's Te Aro suburb, Porirua and Christchurch.
 In November 2017, the agency's general manager Steve Stuart announced that it would consider shutting down its Auckland Central and Henderson offices due to increased public usage of its websites and online visa application platforms.

 Immigration New Zealand's Visa Services group also operated seventeen Visa Application Centres in Suva, Nuku'alofa, Apia, Bangkok, Jakarta, Manila, Ho Chi Minh City, Hong Kong, Shanghai, Beijing, New Delhi, Mumbai, Dubai, Pretoria, London, Moscow, and Washington, DC.
 In November 2017, it was announced that Immigration New Zealand would close down 12 of its existing 17 overseas offices as part of a policy to shift visa processing back to New Zealand.
 Affected offices included those in Ho Chi Minh City, Hong Kong, Jakarta, Bangkok, Moscow, New Delhi, Pretoria and Shanghai.
 While the offices in Manila, Washington, DC, London and Dubai would cease processing visas, it was decided that they would remain open in order to gather market intelligence, carry out verification activities and maintain relationships with key partner countries.

 In September 2018, Immigration New Zealand embarked on a NZ$25.2 million restructuring plan that led to the closure of six offices in Hong Kong, Ho Chi Minh City, Moscow, Jakarta, Shanghai, and New Delhi.
 The Dubai, Pretoria, Bangkok, Washington DC, London, and Manila offices remain open but have ceased processing visas.
 However, visa processing centres in Beijing, Mumbai, and the Pacific Islands will remain open.
 Immigration NZ also announced the retrenchment of 380 roles and the relocation of 121 staff from their Auckland Central and Henderson offices to Manukau.